KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-10-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 $$

 <p>
 Here we omit some derivations which can be found in the appendix of the second paper.
-And we directly present the fixed-point update for the mean and covariance.
+And we directly present the fixed-point update for the mean and the covariance.
 Fundamentally, the following two equations use natural gradients to update natural parameters.
 </p>

 $$